The Best Chocolate Cake

 Sometimes, a great chocolate cake isn’t enough.
 Shocking—but true.
 As homey, rich, moist, and delicious as it is, there are those special people among us who just want to take it to the next level.

 Thankfully, there's an answer.
 Lucky for me, because my oldest son is a chocolate extremist.
 No chocolate is chocolatey enough for him.
 That is, except for this chocolate fudge cake.

 This is what chocolate aspires to be in the cake world.
 Instead of cocoa, use straight melted chocolate.
 The result is a rich, moist chocolate fudge cake that is out of this world.
 The recipe is really easy.
 Despite the word fudge in the name, don’t think you’re about to get into candy making.
 No thermometers, no boiling sugar involved here.
 This works just like most of the other quick and easy butter cakes.
 However, simply melting the chocolate and working it into the butter, sugar and eggs results in an intense flavor and incredible fudge-like texture.
 Melting chocolate instead of using cocoa is the trick.
-It's my son's birthday cake of choice, and even his sweet-seeking is satisfied with this luscious layer cake.
+It's my son's birthday cake of choice, and even his sweet-tooth is satisfied with this luscious layer cake.

 - 1 2/3 cups all-purpose flour